 Welcome to the incredible world of mushrooms.
-Mushrooms are all the rage right now, but just like everything in the supplement industry, there is a lot of confusion, false advertising, and companies looking to do whatever they can to pad their profit margins.
+Mushroom supplements are all the rage right now, but just like everything in the supplement industry, there is a lot of confusion, false advertising, and companies looking to do whatever they can to pad their profit margins.
 This topic is very large, so you may want to get a snack and settle in.

 A fantastic mushroom I found while foraging in my hometown, Fomes fomentarius,